History of Christian universalism: 19th century

 The 19th century was the heyday of Christian universalism and the Universalist Church of America.

 The famous German philosopher Friedrich Schleiermacher became one of the most well-known religious thinkers to teach universalism.
-Though he somewhat shared John Calvin's view of predestination, he interpreted the concept of an all-determining will of God to mean that through God's might, power, and foresight, humanity as a whole is fundamentally united in God's view and that every single person will eventually be drawn into his irresistible influence.
+Though he somewhat shared John Calvin's view of predestination, he interpreted the concept of an all-determining will of God to mean that through God's might, power, and foresight, humanity as a whole is fundamentally united in God's view and that every single person will eventually be drawn into His irresistible influence.

 Other examples include English theologian Henry Bristow Wilson, who took somewhat of a universalist viewpoint in his part of the famous 1860 work Essays and Reviews and became condemned in the Court of Arches (an ecclesiastical court of the Church of England), only to soon receive vindication when the Lord Chancellor overturned that condemnation.
 Frederic Farrar's famous series of sermons in Westminster Abbey in 1877, published in print as Eternal Hope a year later, disputed the traditional views of damnation and punishment.

 20th century

-While highly influential Protestant theologians Karl Barth and Emil Brunner did not strictly identify as universalists, both wrote in detail about how they viewed complete salvation extended to every single member of mankind as being not just a distinct possibility as but something that should be hoped for by all Christians.
+While highly influential Protestant theologians Karl Barth and Emil Brunner did not strictly identify as universalists, both wrote in detail about how they viewed complete salvation extended to every single member of mankind as being not just a distinct possibility but as something that should be hoped for by all Christians.

 The Universalist Church of America merged with the American Unitarian Association in 1961 to form the Unitarian Universalists.

 Hans Urs von Balthasar wrote a small book addressing the virtuous hope for universalism, as well as its origin in Origen, Dare We Hope "That All Men Be Saved"?.
 He also addressed the relationship between love and universalism in Love Alone is Credible.

 Adolph E. Knoch and William Barclay were universalists.
 In 1919, the Swiss F. L. Alexandre Freytag led a breakaway group of the Bible Student movement.

 Children's author Madeleine L'Engle (A Wrinkle in Time) was an advocate of universalism, which led several Christian retail outlets to refuse to stock her books.

+In the late 1990s, theologian Max King introduced a doctrine called "Transmillennialism", which was an extension of the preterist system of eschatology, that held the two covenants overlapped during the times of the New Testament, and the final end of the old age, and judgment portrayed in Revelation and elsewhere, was fulfilled by the destruction of Jerusalem and the Temple in AD70.
+With God's wrath "completed" in that, a "comprehensive grace" then spread unconditionally to all.